 - Optimizing for Google Rankbrain.

-- Writing quality content for obtaining links.
+- Writing quality content and obtaining links.

 - Using LSI keywords.